 During regular faculty meetings, a faculty member may move to change any provision of the Handbook.
 After a proper second and discussion, the change will be voted on.
-A simple majority is necessary to amend or alter the Handbook.
+A simple majority is necessary at the FAC-level to amend or alter the Handbook.
+As noted above, alterations or amendments to the Handbook by the FAC are subject to approval by the Director and the Dean.